 People have expressed to me that they feel I was successful in curing myself because of my confidence in what I was doing and my commitment to doing it, the “it” being the Parkinson’s Recipe for Recovery®.
 I am just as confident in all of you, and just as committed to all of you being successful, so I make this offer:

-If you feel that you are unable to do any of the things outlined in my 30-day challenge above, let me know, and I will provide you with a 30-minute conference in person, by phone, by Skype, or by FaceTime at no charge.
-Send me an email at email@example.com and I will coordinate the conference with you.
+If you feel that you do not understand how to do any of the things outlined in my 30-day challenge above, let me know, and I will provide you with a 30-minute conference in person, by phone, by Skype, or by FaceTime at no charge.
+Send me an email at firstname.lastname@example.org and I will coordinate the conference with you.

 If you are in the Tampa area, I will meet with you or have a call or a Skype or a FaceTime.
 If you are outside the Tampa area, but in the United States or Canada, we may have a call or Skype or a FaceTime.
 If you are outside the United States, we may have a Skype or a FaceTime.